-In 2023, the Compensation Committee added a new Performance Metric, Strategic Goals and Priorities.
-This Performance Metric was designed to incentivize the management team to achieve certain objectives that would not traditionally appear in the financial statements or operational results of the Company.
-Considerations for the achievement of Strategic Goals and Priorities for 2023 included, but were not limited to, the Company's refinancing of its Senior Second Lien Notes due November 2023 with new Senior Second Lien Notes due January 2026 and the successful completion of accretive acquisitions.
-The Company met its target objective for the achievement of strategic goals and priorities, as the Senior Second Lien Notes due November 2023 were refinanced in January 2023, and the Company successfully completed an acquisition in September of 2023 and entered into a definitive agreement for another acquisition in December of 2023.
+The Compensation Committee established the Performance Metric, Strategic Goals and Priorities to incentivize the management team to achieve certain objectives that would not traditionally appear in the financial statements or operational results of the Company.
+Considerations for the achievement of Strategic Goals and Priorities for 2024 included, but were not limited to, (i) the Company's refinancing of its Senior Second Lien Notes due November 2026 with new Senior Second Lien Notes due 2029, (ii) the termination of the Company's Sixth Amended and Restated Credit Agreement and entry into a new Credit Agreement with initial bank lending commitments of \$50.0 million with a letter of credit sublimit of \$10.0 million and (iii) the successful completion of accretive acquisitions.
+The Company met its target objective for the achievement of strategic goals and priorities, as the Senior Second Lien Notes due November 2026 was refinanced in January 2025, and the Company successfully completed acquisitions in January of 2024.
+In June and December of 2024, the Company entered into purchase and sale agreements for two additional acquisitions.

-The Performance Metrics are also designed to incentivize and encourage the achievement of long-term strategic objectives that, while not specifically accounted for as a Performance Metrics, are vital to the Company's long-term performance.
-For example, the Company has viewed the reduction of Net Debt to be important to further strengthening the Company's balance sheet, and existing shareholders and potential investors regularly communicated to the Company in recent years that the looming maturity of the Company's \$552.5 million of Senior Second Lien Notes due November 2023 was viewed to be one of the most significant near-term risks of the Company and a substantial limiting factor for the Company's total shareholder return performance.
+The Performance Metrics are also designed to incentivize and encourage the achievement of long-term strategic objectives that, while not specifically accounted for as Performance Metrics, are vital to the Company's long-term performance.
+For example, the Company has viewed the reduction of Net Debt to be important to further strengthening the Company's balance sheet, and existing shareholders and potential investors regularly communicated to the Company in recent years that the looming maturity of the Company's \$552.5 million of Senior Second Lien Notes due November 2026 was viewed to be one of the most significant near-term risks of the Company and a substantial limiting factor for the Company's total shareholder return performance.
 As a result, Performance Metrics that support the reduction in Net Debt, such as meeting or exceeding Target production, reserves, Adjusted EBITDA Margin and cost control goals, are integral to the Company's compensation program.
-In 2023, the Company also added a category for Strategic Goals and Priorities to the Performance Metrics, and the accomplishment of the refinancing of the Company's \$552.5 million of Senior Second Lien Notes due November 2023 with \$275 million of Senior Second Lien Notes due November 2023 with performance under that Performance Metric.
+In 2023, the Company also added a category for Strategic Goals and Priorities to the Performance Metrics, and the accomplishment of the refinancing of the Company's Senior Second Lien Notes due November 2026 with \$350 million of Senior Second Lien Notes due 2029 was material in evaluating management's performance under that Performance Metric.